How to Get Car Insurance After a Non-Renewal

 blueCheck icon

-You can get car insurance after a non-renewal from both standard and nonstandard insurers -- most states require the insurer to give you 30 to 60 days notice, which is your window to shop.
+You can get car insurance after a non-renewal from both standard and high-risk insurers.
+Most states require 30 to 60 days notice.
+Binding coverage with a new insurer can sometimes take longer, especially if additional information or verification is needed.

 blueCheck icon

-Have your non-renewal letter, current declarations page and driver history report ready before requesting quotes -- insurers will ask why you were non-renewed.
+Have your non-renewal notice, declarations page, driver history report, vehicle identification number (VIN), and prior insurance details ready before requesting quotes.
+Insurers will ask why you were non-renewed.

 blueCheck icon

-Non-renewals for at-fault claims or violations push you into the high-risk market, where full coverage rates can run $300 or more per month depending on the reason.
+Non-renewals tied to at-fault claims or violations push you into the high-risk market, where full coverage can run $300 or more per month.

 How to Get Car Insurance After a Non-Renewal

-You can get car insurance after a non-renewal -- the 30-day window between receiving your notice and your policy expiration is your most important variable.
-The reason for your non-renewal drives which insurers will write your next policy, and drivers with violations or claims will need to look at high-risk car insurance options.
-MoneyGeek data shows full coverage rates for high-risk drivers can exceed $300 per month depending on the severity of the driving record.
+You can get car insurance after a non-renewal, and the 30-to-60-day timeline between receiving your notice and your policy expiration is your most important variable.
+The reason for non-renewal determines which insurers will write your next policy.
+MoneyGeek data shows full coverage rates for high-risk drivers can exceed $300 per month depending on your driving record.

 1. 1